-Services Only SSO A project that offers only stand-alone supportive services (other than outreach) to address the special needs of participants (such as child care, employment assistance, and transportation services) and has associated housing outcomes.
-Street Outreach SO A project that offers services necessary to reach out to unsheltered homeless people, connect them with emergency shelter, housing, or critical services, and provide urgent, non-facility-based care to unsheltered homeless people who are unwilling or unable to access emergency shelter, housing, or an appropriate health facility.
+Services Only SSO A project that offers only stand-alone supportive services (other than outreach) to address the special needs of participants (such as child care, childcare, employment assistance, and transportation services) and has associated housing outcomes.
+Street Outreach SO A project that offers services necessary to reach out to people experiencing unsheltered homeless peoplehomelessness, connect them with emergency shelter, housing, or critical services, and provide urgent, non-facility-based care to people experiencing unsheltered homelessness people who are unwilling or unable to access emergency shelter, housing, or an appropriate health facility.
 Only persons who are "street homeless" should be entered into a street outreach project.
 Projects that also serve persons other than "street homeless" must have two separate projects to be set up in an HMIS - one 'Street Outreach' and the other 'Services Only.'
-Supportive Services for Veteran Families Program SSVF This program is overseen by the VA, and the purpose is to provide supportive services grants to private non-profit organizations and consumer cooperatives who will coordinate or provide supportive services to very low-income veteran families who are residing in permanent housing, are homeless and scheduled to become residents of permanent housing within a specified time period, or after exiting permanent housing, are seeking other housing that is responsive to such very low-income veteran family's needs and preferences.
-System Performance Measures SPM The HUD System Performance Report measures the performance of a CoC as a whole as mandated by the 2009 HEARTH Act.
-The System Performance Report analyzes the performance of Safe Haven, Street Outreach, Emergency Shelter, Transitional Housing, and Permanent Housing (including Permanent Supportive Housing, Rapid Re-Housing, and Other Permanent Housing) project types in the Orange County CoC that participate in HMIS.
-Transitional Housing тн A project that provides temporary lodging and is designed to facilitate the movement of homeless individuals and families into permanent housing within a specified period of time, but no longer than 24 months.
+Supportive Services for Veteran Families Program SSVF This program is SSVF is a program overseen by the VA, and the purpose is to provide supportive services grants to private non-profit organizations and consumer cooperatives who will coordinate or provide supportive services to very low-income veteran families who are residing in permanent housing, are experiencing homelessness and scheduled to become residents of permanent housing within a specified time period, or after exiting permanent housing, are seeking other housing that is responsive to such very low-income veteran family's needs and preferences.
+System Performance Measures Report SPM The HUD System Performance Measures Report measures the performance of a CoC as a whole as mandated by the 2009 HEARTH Act.
+The System Performance Reportreport analyzes the performance of Safe Haven, Street Outreach, Emergency Shelter, Transitional Housing, and Permanent Housing (including Permanent Supportive Housing, Rapid Re-Housing, and Other Permanent Housing) project types in the Orange County CoC that participate in HMIS.
+Transitional Housing ТН A project that provides temporary lodging and is designed to facilitate the movement of homeless-individuals and families experiencing homelessness into permanent housing within a specified period of time, but no longer than 24 months.
 Requirements and limitations may vary by program and may be specified by the funder.
+U.S. Department of Housing and Urban Development HUD HUD is a Cabinet department in the Executive branch of the US.
+Federal government.
+HUD provides funding to CoCs across the country serve people experiencing homelessness.
 U.S. Department of Veterans Affairs VA The U.S. Department of Veterans Affairs provides patient care and federal benefits to veterans and their dependents.
 User Agreement The agreement form between individual users and the HMIS Lead Agency that outlines a user's responsibilities when using HMIS.
+Individual users are staff or volunteers that have access to HMIS on behalf of agencies participating in HMIS.
 This form is signed on the user's first log-in to HMIS, and again every year the user's account is active.

-Veteran Affairs Supportive Housing VASH The HUD-Veterans Affairs Supportive Housing (HUD-VASH) program combines Housing Choice Voucher (HCV) rental assistance for homeless Veterans with case management and clinical services provided by the U.S. Department of Veterans Affairs (VA).
-VA provides these services for participating Veterans at VA medical centers (VAMCs) and community-based outreach clinics.
+Veteran Affairs Supportive Housing VASH The HUD-Veterans Affairs Supportive Housing (HUD-VASH) program combines Housing Choice Voucher (HCV) rental assistance for homeless-Veterans experiencing homelessness with case management and clinical services provided by the U.S. Department of Veterans Affairs (VA).
+The VA provides these services for participating Veterans at VA Mmedical Veenters (VAMCs) and community-based outreach clinics.